 Spray Foam Insulation Safety

-While cured spray polyurethane foam provides safe, affordable energy efficiency for Louisiana homeowners and business owners, the installation of spray foam – both closed cell and open cell – in attics, walls, crawl spaces, and on rooftops requires precision, attention to detail, and precaution.
+While cured spray polyurethane foam provides safe, affordable energy efficiency for Louisiana homeowners and business owners, the installation of spray foam insulation– both closed cell and open cell – in attics, walls, crawl spaces, and on rooftops requires precision, attention to detail, and precaution.
 Spray Foam Insulation Safety must be at the forefront during installation.
 At Sunlight Contractors, LLC, we pride ourselves on ensuring a safe, healthy environment before, during, and after an installation for our crew, our clients, and their community.

 Our spray foam installation contractors are trained in Spray Foam Insulation Safety and certified by the Spray Polyurethane Foam Alliance.
 It is a non-profit professional organization committed to appropriate safety protocol in the use of spray polyurethane foam.
 They are instructed in the proper use of PPE, or personal protective equipment, as well as safety guidelines that protect the people in the area where spray foam is being applied.

-Spray foam as an insulation material has been used in industrial construction for over thirty years, and it’s become popular as a residential insulation over the past ten years.
+Spray foam as an insulation material has been used in industrial construction for over thirty years, and it’s become popular as residential insulation over the past ten years.
 While it has been proven to be perfectly safe once cured, during application, it can be potentially harmful if it is inhaled or comes in contact with skin.

 Safety during spray foam installations is our priority